 Bootstrapping with Userdata

-- In EC2, you can configure userdata to bootstrap
+In EC2, you can configure userdata to bootstrap a script like this.

 Why do you need to specify all the EC2 instance details (AMI ID, instance type, and network settings) every time you launch an instance?